bustoutsolutions/siesta/Docs/configuration.md

 // Refactor away this pyramid of doom however you see fit func refreshTokenOnAuthFailure(request: Request) -> Request {
   request.chained {
-      guard case .Failure(let error) = $0.response   // Did request fail…
+      guard case .failure(let error) = $0.response   // Did request fail…
         where error.httpStatusCode == 401 else {     // …because of expired token?
-          return .UseThisResponse                    // If not, use the response we got.
+          return .useThisResponse                    // If not, use the response we got.
       }

-      return .PassTo(createNewAuthToken().chained {  // If so, first request a new token, then: if case .Failure = $0.response {             // If token request failed…
+      return .passTo(createNewAuthToken().chained {  // If so, first request a new token, then: if case .failure = $0.response {             // If token request failed…
-          return .UseThisResponse                    // …report that error.
+          return .useThisResponse                    // …report that error.
         } else {
-          return .PassTo(request.repeated())         // We have a new token!
+          return .passTo(request.repeated())         // We have a new token!
 Repeat the original request.
         }
       })
     }